Maarti/CheatSheets/Game Making/UnrealEngine.md

 ## Material
  - Create "constant 3" node (for RGB color): `hold 3 + click`
- - Use a "static switch" node for functionnalities that are not useful all the time (eg. using BaseColor or BaseTexture)
+ - Use a "static switch" node for functionnalities that are not useful all the time (eg. using BaseColor or BaseTexture) In "Get actor with tag" node, you can put
 ## Landscape
  - [Recommended landscape sizes](https://docs.unrealengine.com/4.26/en-US/BuildingWorlds/Landscape/TechnicalGuide/#recommendedlandscapesizes)
  - Use [World Machine](https://www.world-machine.com/) to simulte/generate a terrain height map